ViacomInc/data-point/packages/data-point/README.md

 ### <a name="reducer-conditional-operator">Conditionally execute an entity</a>

 Only execute an entity if the accumulator value is **not** equal to `false`, `null` or `undefined`.
-If the conditional is not meet, the entity will not be executed and the value will remain the same.
+If the conditional is not met, the entity will not be executed and the value will remain the same.

 <details>
   <summary>Conditionally execute an entity</summary>